pgillet/my-resume/webcontent/index.md

 :date: From March to August 2013
 :round_pushpin: [IRIT](http://www.irit.fr/) - UMR 5505, Toulouse, France
 `Semantic Web` `Ontology Matching` `Query Patterns`
-Subject: **_Generating Query Patterns from Ontology Matching: Application in a Semantic Web Querying Interface based in Patterns_** [![](img/pdficon_small.png)](docs/research-internship/SujetM2R_2013_MELODI_QueryPattern.pdf)
+:mag: _Subject_: **_Generating Query Patterns from Ontology Matching: Application in a Semantic Web Querying Interface based in
+Patterns_** [![](img/pdficon_small.png)](docs/research-internship/SujetM2R_2013_MELODI_QueryPattern.pdf)
 In the context of the SWIP Question Answering system that queries an RDF database from questions formulated in natural language